1.What are the requirements for admittance:

 8. Where do I mail my transcripts?

 You should mail your transcript to The Graduate School.
+Please be sure to follow their guidelines to ensure your transcripts will be considered official when the Graduate School receives them.
 Their mailing address is:

 The Graduate School